dart-lang/ecosystem/packages/corpus/README.md

   directory (something that's generally not intended to be part of a package's public API), this option will include which package is using the `src/` library in the output
-- `--include-old`: Include packages that haven't been published in the last year (these are normally excluded).

 ```
 usage: dart bin/api_usage.dart [options] <package-name>